MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/reference/security-options/Accounts--Limit-local-account-use-of-blank-passwords-to-console-logon-only.md

 The policy as distributed through the GPO takes precedence over the locally configured policy setting on a computer joined to a domain.
 On the domain controller, use ADSI Edit or the dsquery command to determine effective minimum password length.

 ### Group Policy
-This policy setting can be configured by using the Group Policy Management Console \(GPMC\) to be distributed through Group Policy Objects \(GPOs\).
-If this policy is not contained in a distributed GPO, this policy can be configured on the local computer by using the Local Security Policy snap\-in.
+This policy setting can be configured by using the Group Policy Management Console (GPMC) to be distributed through Group Policy Objects (GPOs).
+If this policy is not contained in a distributed GPO, this policy can be configured on the local computer by using the Local Security Policy snap-in.

 ## Security considerations
 This section describes how an attacker might exploit a feature or its configuration, how to implement the countermeasure, and the possible negative consequences of countermeasure implementation.

 ### Vulnerability
 Blank passwords are a serious threat to computer security, and they should be forbidden through organizational policy and suitable technical measures.The default settings for Active Directory® domains in Windows Server 2003 require complex passwords of at least seven characters, and eight characters for  Windows Server 2008 R2  and  Windows Server 2008 .
-However, if users with the ability to create new accounts bypass your domain\-based password policies, they could create accounts with blank passwords.
-For example, a user could build a stand\-alone computer, create one or more accounts with blank passwords, and then join the computer to the domain.
+However, if users with the ability to create new accounts bypass your domain-based password policies, they could create accounts with blank passwords.
+For example, a user could build a stand-alone computer, create one or more accounts with blank passwords, and then join the computer to the domain.
 The local accounts with blank passwords would still function.
 Anyone who knows the name of one of these unprotected accounts could then use it to log on.

 ### Countermeasure
 Enable the **Accounts: Limit local account use of blank passwords to console logon only** setting.